anchpop/wise_mans_haskell/book.md

 # Preface

 !newthought(I'm Andre Popovitch).
 This is my book on learning Haskell, an excellent functional programming language.
-It's not finished yet but hopefully, it will be soon - it should be useful already.
+It's not finished yet but hopefully it will be soon - it should be quite useful already.
 I assume some programming knowledge, but nothing too in depth.
 If you've played with Python or Javascript and know how to open a command prompt/terminal, that'll be plenty.

-**What to do if you see a typo**: @likliklik in the [Functional Programming Discord](https://discord.gg/6XQC7KA), [email me](mailto:haskell@andrepopovitch.com), or leave an issue on [the GitHub](https://github.com/anchpop/wise_mans_haskell).
+**What to do if you see a typo**: Mention me with @likliklik in the [Functional Programming Discord](https://discord.gg/6XQC7KA), [email me](mailto:andre@popovit.ch), or leave an issue on [the GitHub](https://github.com/anchpop/wise_mans_haskell).
+These are also great ways to ask questions!

 !newthought(I wrote) this book because all the other good Haskell tutorials either cost money or were too verbose.
 That's surprising, considering GHC (the most popular Haskell compiler) has been around since 1992.
-Hopefully, this will be better than ones that came before it, too.

 This book is heavily inspired by [Learn You A Haskell](http://learnyouahaskell.com/) by Miran Lipovača, [Haskell Programming From First Principles](http://haskellbook.com/) by Christopher Allen Julie Moronuki, [Programming in Haskell](https://www.amazon.com/Programming-Haskell-Graham-Hutton/dp/0521692695) by Graham Hutton, [Real World Haskell](http://book.realworldhaskell.org/) by Bryan O'Sullivan, John Goerzen, and Don Stewart, and [Le Petit Prince](https://www.amazon.com/Petit-Prince-French-Antoine-Saint-Exup%C3%A9ry/dp/1502878267) by Antoine de Saint-Exupéry.

-!newthought(If you) have questions, feel free to [email me](mailto:haskell@andrepopovitch.com).
-A great resource is the #haskell channel in the [Functional Programming Discord](https://discord.gg/cUEkjJ).

 **A note on exercises**: I've put a few exercises in here, and they're very important for reinforcing your knowledge. **Don't skip them**!marginnote(This book also has margin notes scattered throughout, I recommend reading them because they often provide extra context or supplemental info.)